sajari/sdk-react/README.md

 Index boosts apply to indexed fields.

-#### FieldIndexBoost
+#### FieldInstanceBoost

-FieldIndexBoost increases the value of a match in a certain field.
+FieldInstanceBoost increases the value of a match in a certain field.
 This is commonly used make things like a title have more weight than a description.

 | Prop | Type | Required | Default | Description |
 | :-- | :-: | :-: | :-:  | :-- |